kalekundert/vim-coiled-snake/README.md

 - ``g:CoiledSnakeConfigureFold(fold)``

   This is a function that is called to customize how folds are made.
-The argument is a ``Fold`` object, which describes what kind of fold it is (imports, function, class, docstring, etc.) and how it should be folded (e.g. whether it should be folded at all, where it should start and end, how trailing blank lines should be handled, etc.).
-The purpose of the function is to inspect this fold and to change any settings you'd like.
+The argument is a ``Fold`` object, which describes the fold (e.g. what line did it start on, how indented is it, etc.) and how it should behave
+  (e.g. whether it should be folded at all, where it should start and end, how trailing blank lines should be handled, etc.).
+The purpose of this function is to inspect the given fold and to change any settings you'd like.

   The best way to illustrate how this works is with an example: